pgxn/pgxn-ops/README.md

 ### `deploy`

 Deploy the latest version of the app.
-This creates or replaces a symlink to the version and then restarts (or starts) the app.
+This creates or replaces a symlink to the version, installs the various configuration and service management files and then restarts (or starts) the app.

 ### `restart`